theory/pgenv/README.md

 Sets the version of PostgreSQL to be used in all shells by symlinking its directory to `~/$PGENV_ROOT/pgsql` and starting it.
 Initializes the data directory if none exists.
 If another version is currently active, it will be stopped before switching.
-If the specified version is already in use, the `use` command won't stop it, but will initialize its data directory and start it if it is not already running.
+If the specified version is already in use, the `use` command won't stop it, but will initialize its data directory and starts it if it's not already running.

     $ pgenv use 10.4
     waiting for server to shut down.... done